Mock theta functions and related combinatorics: The mock theta function

-Recall from Section \ref{sec_mockintro} that the third order mock theta function $\phi$ is defined by where $sc_{o/e}(n)$ counts the number of self-conjugate partitions $\lambda$ of $n$ with $L(\lambda)$ odd/even.
+Recall from Section \ref{sec_mockintro} that the third order mock theta function $\phi$ is defined by where $sc_{e}(n)$ (resp. $sc_{o}(n)$) counts the number of self-conjugate partitions $\lambda$ of $n$ with $L(\lambda)$ even (resp. odd).
 Here, $L(\lambda)$ is the number of parts of $\lambda$ minus the side length of its Durfee square. {From \cite[Proof of Theorem 4.2]{ADY}, we have}

-We first define the following generalization of $\phi(q)$: where $b_{\phi}(0,0):=1$, and for $(m,n)\neq (0,0)$, $b_{\phi}(m,n)$ equals the difference between the number of partitions of $n$ into distinct, odd parts with largest part $2m+1$ and an odd number of parts, and the number of such partitions with an even number of parts.
+We first define the following generalization of $\phi(q)$: where $b_{\phi}(0,0):=1$, and for $(m,n)\neq (0,0)$, $b_{\phi}(m,n)$ equals the difference between the number of partitions of $n$ into distinct odd parts with largest part $2m+1$ and an odd number of parts, and the number of such partitions with an even number of parts.
 Note that $B_{\phi}(-1,q) = \phi(q),$ and that this gives rise to a different combinatorial interpretation for the coefficients of $\phi$ than the one given in \eqref{phi_defn}.
-Namely, the coefficient of $q^n$ in the $q$-series expansion for $\phi(q)$ also equals $do_e(n)-do_o(n)$, where $do_e(n)$, resp. $do_o(n)$, counts the number of partitions of $n$ into distinct odd parts with $M_2$-rank even, respectively odd.
+Namely, the coefficient of $q^n$ in the $q$-series expansion for $\phi(q)$ also equals $do_e(n)-do_o(n)$, where $do_e(n)$ (resp.~$do_o(n)$) counts the number of partitions of $n$ into distinct odd parts with $M_2$-rank even (resp.~odd).

 Next we define another bivariate function, which we later explain is related to $\phi$ when $z=1$ (see \eqref{phi_ABCD}):

 where $a_\phi(m,n)$ is the number of partitions of $n$ into distinct parts, {with} $m$ parts, such that each even part is at most twice the smallest part.
 The function $A_\phi(z;q)$ is related to $\phi(q)$ by the following identity: